jackboberg/spife/docs/README.md

-# Knork Documentation
+# Spife Documentation

-Welcome to Knork!
+Welcome to Spife!
 It cuts like a knife, but stabs like a fork!

 ## About This Documentation